-The assessment of petroleum potential in the original report was based on the examination of well records and well logs as well as laboratory source-rock analyses of drill cuttings from wells as presented in the source rock database (Sandovalsrcrks.xls) in Appendix B. Although there were source-rock analyses on a sufficient number of wells to adequately map thermal maturity in the San Juan Basin, there was only one well in the Sandoval County part of the Albuquerque Basin for which petroleum source rock analyses were available, the Shell No. 1 Santa Fe which was drilled on top of the Zianna Uplift (Figure S1).
-In this well, there are vitrinite reflectance (R_o) measurements at depths ranging from 4,000 ft to 10,800 ft representing several Cretaceous strata (Menefee Formation, the Mancos A shale, the base of the Mancos B shale, the Juana Lopez Member of the Lower Mancos Shale, shales in the Dakota Sandstone) as well as limestone in the Jurassic Todilto Formation and limestones and shales in the Pennsylvanian Madera Group.
+The assessment of petroleum potential in the original report was based on the examination of well records and well logs as well as laboratory source-rock analyses of drill cuttings from wells as presented in the source rock database (Sandovalsrcrks.xls) in Appendix B. Although there were pre-existing source-rock analyses on a sufficient number of wells to adequately map thermal maturity in the San Juan Basin, there was only one well in the Sandoval County part of the Albuquerque Basin for which petroleum source rock analyses were available, the Shell No. 1 Santa Fe which was drilled on top of the Zianna Uplift (Figure S1).
+In this well, there are vitrinite reflectance (R_0) measurements at depths ranging from 4,000 ft to 10,800 ft representing several Cretaceous strata (Menefee Formation, the Mancos A shale, the base of the Mancos B shale, the Juana Lopez Member of the Lower Mancos Shale, shales in the Dakota Sandstone) as well as limestone in the Jurassic Todilto Formation and limestones and shales in the Pennsylvanian Madera Group.
+Other maturity parameters determined from cuttings of the No. 1 Santa Fe well include the Thermal Alteration Index (TAI) and parameters derived from Rock-Eval pyrolysis.
 In addition, there have been only three deep exploration wells drilled in the Sandoval County part of the Albuquerque Basin, which limits the accuracy of subsurface geological mapping.

 A simple depth-dependent predictive model of thermal maturation was developed based on the R_o measurements from the Shell No. 1 Santa Fe well (Figure S2).
 R_o was plotted against depth and linear regression was calculated (Figure S3).
-The resulting regression equation was: $R_p = 0.036 + 0.000102D$ where $R_p =$ predicted vitrinite reflectance and D = depth.
+The resulting regression equation was: R_p = 0.000102D + 0.036 where R_p = predicted vitrinite reflectance and D = depth.
 This simple model was then used to predict vitrinite reflectance, and therefore thermal maturity, in three wells that have not had source rock analyses performed on drill cuttings.
-This model was also used to predict vitrinite reflectance in areas where no wells are present but where geologic information can be used to estimate the depth to various source rock strata, such as the Mancos C. The model will fail if used in areas with significantly different thermal histories than encountered in the Shell No. 1 Santa Fe well.
+This model was also used to predict vitrinite reflectance in areas where no wells are present but where geologic information can be used to estimate the depth to various source rock strata, such as the Mancos C, which is the principal productive Mancos unit in the San Juan Basin.
+The model will fail if used in areas with significantly different thermal histories than encountered in the Shell No. 1 Santa Fe well.
 For example, the intense heating caused by volcanism that formed the Jemez Mountains volcanic field will render the model invalid over the area north of the Jemez River.
 The model also cannot be used in the southern part of the Albuquerque Basin, an area with significantly higher present-day geothermal gradients than found in the northern part of the Albuquerque Basin.